-- 1. To raise the cargo box, lift the handle upward; then raise the cargo box. - 2.
-To lower the cargo box, push down firmly on the front of the box.
-The box will automatically lock into position.
+1. To raise the cargo box, lift the latch handle upward; then raise the cargo box.

+To lower the cargo box, use the box handle to push down firmly on the front of the box.
+The box will automatically lock into position and an audible "click" will be heard.

-Power Steering
+Power Steering (700)

-Certain vehicles were produced with an Electronic Power Steering (EPS) system to reduce steering effort and driver fatigue over a broad range of operating conditions.
+This vehicle was produced with an Electronic Power Steering (EPS) system to reduce steering effort and driver fatigue over a broad range of operating conditions.